plojyon/resolwe-bio-py/docs/tutorial-create.rst

 Lets take a closer look to the code above.
 We defined the alignment process, by its slug ``'alignment-hisat2'``.
-For inputs we defined data objects ``reads`` and ``genome``. ``Reads`` object was created with 'upload-fastq-single' process, while ``genome`` data object was already on the platform and we just used its slug to identify it.
+For inputs we defined data objects ``reads`` and ``genome``. ``Reads`` object was created with 'upload-fastq-single' process, while ``genome`` data object was already on the server and we just used its slug to identify it.
 The ``alignment-hisat2`` processor will automatically take the right files from data objects, specified in inputs and create output files: ``bam`` alignment file, ``bai`` index and some more...